Best Language Apps for Kids

 Learn languages with Amy is a new and exciting language app for kids who are learning English, Spanish, Polish, Dutch or Esperanto.
 The language app aims to improve your child’s vocabulary and pronunciation, while also helping older children with their reading skills.
 You can set instructions in your own mother tongue, or of the language your child is learning as they get more advanced.

-Mind Snacks is a language app with a series of mini games designed to teach kids languages or improve their language skills.
-With this language app, children will learn a wide range of vocabulary, over 1000 words in a variety of languages including French, Spanish, Italian, Portuguese, German, Mandarin Chinese, and Japanese!
+Mind Snacks is a language app for kids with a series of mini games designed to teach kids languages or improve their language skills.
+With this fun language app, children will learn over 1000 words in a variety of languages including French, Spanish, Italian, Portuguese, German, Mandarin Chinese, and Japanese!
 Older children will also learn to spell in their target language.
 The great thing about Mind Snacks is that kids can choose their lesson, so if they are already familiar with certain things, they can skip ahead.

 LinguPingu is a multi language learning app designed for young kids learning foreign languages including English, French, Spanish, French, Russian, Dutch and Chinese.
 With colourful illustrations and fun animation and music, kids learn a whole range of vocabulary including food, body, toys, nature, clothes, transport and animals.
 The language app uses a lot of humour and kids will definitely have a laugh.

 INKids Education have a flashcard language app for children learning a variety of languages including Arabic, Hindi, Japanese, German, Swedish, French, Portuguese.
 The language app features over 400 Language Flashcards with the vocabulary including animals, numbers, colours, food, and more.
 Kids can learn variety of languages, or your target language.
 There are also many other educational apps for different subjects.